codepath/web103_finalproject/README.md

 ### Checkout

-Users can checkout their current shopping cart or checkout a single item directly which will prompt them to enter card information to purchase their item.
+Users can checkout their current shopping cart or checkout a single item directly

-[gif goes here]

-### Order Confirmation

-Upon purchasing an item, users will get a confirmation email with purchase details including the item, price, and delivery address

 [gif goes here]